malessandrini/boswars-user-manual/boswars-manual-en.md

 Available units are:

-- Heli: the weakest aherial vehicle.
+- Heli: the weakest aerial vehicle.
-- Jet Fighter, Bomber, Chopper: aherial vehicles with varying degrees of attack range, damage and armor.
+- Jet Fighter, Bomber, Chopper: aerial vehicles with varying degrees of attack range, damage and armor.